canonical/lxd/doc/howto/storage_add_volume.md

 (storage-add-volume)=
-# How to add a storage volume
+# How to add a custom storage volume

 When you create an instance, LXD automatically creates a storage volume that is used as the root disk for the instance.